wmarshall484/DSI_LECTURES_2/multi-armed-bandit/jack_bennetto/jb-multi-armed-bandit.md

  * Explain how multi-armed bandit addresses the tradeoff between exploitation and exploration, and the relationship to regret.
  * Implement the multi-armed bandit algorithm.

-# What is a Multi-Armed Bandit?
+# What Is a Multi-Armed Bandit?

-Each slot machine (a.k.a. one-armed bandit) has a difference (unknown!) chance of winning
+Each slot machine (a.k.a. one-armed bandit) has a difference (unknown!) chance of winning.

 How do you maximize your total payout after a finite number of plays?

-Assume all have the same payoff ("binary bandits")
+Assume all have the same payoff. ("binary bandits")

-# Why is this an interesting problem?
+# Why Is This Interesting?

 \pause